greysoft-incognito/agrobays-api/README.md

 ### Environment Variables

-Duplicate the .env.example file and modify the content to match your prefered deployment environment
+Duplicate the .env.example file and modify the content to match your preferred deployment environment

 ### Run Composer